 - What does “source of income” mean?

 - I am already renting a place.
 I just started getting public benefits.
-Does the new law protect me?
+Does the law protect me?

 - Can a landlord still turn down my application for other reasons?

 - I have a section 8 voucher and am applying for an apartment.
 The landlord requires me to have income 2 or 3 times more than the rent amount.
 Does the landlord count just my portion of the rent?